Our Cookies PolicyLast updated on 10th May, 2017

 5. Targeting/Advertising Cookies

-- We use 3rd party remarketing cookies to collect anonymous data about your website browsing behavior, so we can serve you better, more personalized and adequate ads in 3rd party websites, exactly for the things that you are interested in.
+- We use 3rd party remarketing cookies to collect anonymous data about your website browsing behavior, so we can serve you better, more personalized and adequate ads in 3rd party websites across all your devices, exactly for the things that you are interested in.

 Want to opt out?
 Easy.